-I think that it would be easy for me to go buy and new corn planter, buy a new combine and join the group of everybody else that's, you know, farming conventionally.
+I think that it would be easy for me to go buy a new corn planter, buy a new combine and join the group of everybody else that’s, you know, farming conventionally.
 But, I think that if I went the more organic direction, it’s just a better market in the long run.
-It's a smarter way for us to go.
+It’s a smarter way for us to go.

 Eventually, maybe the kids will want to take over the farming.
 I got four of them, there’s a chance.
-I just don't want to see our farm go by the wayside because if somebody doesn't do something, it will.
+I just don’t want to see our farm go by the wayside, because if somebody doesn’t do something, it will.
 I want to see it taken care of for generations.
-It's very close to my heart.”
+It’s very close to my heart.”